 The regulations presented in this section apply to all Bachelor of Engineering programs.

-In addition to the requirements presented here, students must satisfy the University regulations common to all undergraduate students including the process of Academic Performance Evaluation (see the Academic Regulations of the University section of this Calendar), with the following additions and amendments:
+In addition to the requirements presented here, students must satisfy the University regulations common to all undergraduate students including the process of Academic Continuation Evaluation (see Section 3.2 Academic Progression, in the Academic Regulations of the University), with the following additions and amendments:

 - In Engineering programs, all credits are included in the Major CGPA, making it identical to the Overall CGPA.

-- Students who are not assigned the status Good Standing or Academic Warning will be required to leave the degree with either the status Continue in Alternate (CA) or the status Dismissed from Program (DP).
+- Students who are not assigned the status Eligible to Continue (EC) or Academic Warning (AW) will be required to leave the degree with either the status Continue in Alternate (CA) or Dismissed from Program (DP).

 Students in Engineering programs are covered by the common University regulations regarding graduation, with the following additions and amendments.

 - Students entering an Engineering program with Advanced Standing will receive transfer credit for at most ten of the credits required for their program.